lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 ## [Template method](https://refactoring.guru/design-patterns/template-method)

-> defines the skeleton of an algorithm in the superclass but let subclasses override specific steps of the algorithm without changing its structure
+> defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure
 >
 > Implemented in offers synchronization at Basile.